JakeSteam/blog-personal/_posts/2024-04-07-reddit-mobile-achievements-guide.md

 The sharing achievements can actually be obtained easily, by just tapping "share" and "copy link" repeatedly on the mobile app.
 As such, 1,000 shares will take 10-15 minutes of dedicated tapping.

 Since the banana achievements are relatively new (late October 2024), I'm not sure exactly how far 1 million banana lengths is!
-However, considering I achieved the 1,000 banana lengths the day the achievement came out, hopefully the achievements aren't too tricky.
-There also seems to be a daily limit (maybe 20,000 per day?).
+There is also a daily limit of 20,000 per day.

 |                                                                                                                                                                                                                                                          |                                                                                                                                                                                                                                                      |                                                                                                                                                                                                                                                                  |
 | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: |